BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-07-27-britta-rude-staggered-did-new-insights.md

 date: 2020-07-27
 ---

-## Can be apply our traditional DiD strategy to realities with staggered treatment adoption?
+## Can we apply our traditional DiD strategy to realities with staggered treatment adoption?

 As already addressed in my blogpost about [Staggered Difference-in-Difference](https://brittarude.github.io/blog/2020/07/21/britta-rude-staggered-difference-in-difference-as-the-next-level), policies are often implemented at different points in time for different individuals.
 It has remained an open question in how far we can apply the insights from the traditional DiD Design to this setting with staggered adoption.
 Several papers have addressed this question recently.
 They investigate how estimators in this staggered setting can be interpreted, and find that they are weighted averages of causal effects and bias terms.
 The literature shows that these weighted averages involve negative terms, and propose alternative estimators, that correct for these negative weights.